 The parking garage!
 Everyone backs into their spots here.
 I can see why, after we tried pulling forward into a spot the first time we came here.
 It's actually more space efficient to just back in.

 I didn't take too many pictures while in the mall.
 We went to a lot of the same stores I've already taken pictures of.
-We met up with one of Michael's friends, M, at the mall.
-Deadpool wasn't showing until much later and since Michael works tomorrow we didn't want to stick around and keep him up late.
+We met up with one of M's friends, other M, at the mall.
+Deadpool wasn't showing until much later and since M works tomorrow we didn't want to stick around and keep him up late.

-In the movie theater is an air soft shooting place, so M and Michael had some fun shooting.
+In the movie theater is an air soft shooting place, so other M and M had some fun shooting.

 Choose your weapon!
 It was 9,900W for a 60-shot game.